How to Target Striking Distance Keywords in Search (Updated for 2021)

-The overall goal of striking distance optimization?
-Pushing high-converting pages into the top 4 positions in organic search (i.e. the most likely to be clicked) in order to maximize revenue.
 Search Engine Land has a great overview of the expected traffic increases from rank movement.
-The TLDR: there’s a sweet spot for rank movement.
+The TLDR: There’s a sweet spot for rank movement.
 Moving from the second page to the middle of the first, or from the bottom of the first page to the middle/top, can really move the needle on traffic.
-Below, we break down six characteristics of a perfect striking distance keyword – a handy rubric for identifying quick, low-hanging value from your site.

 The fertile ground for on-page content optimization is a keyword ranking between roughly position 5 and 15.
 It may even be as high as position 4, depending on the keyword and page in question.
 It’s not an exact science, and it’s largely dependent on your SERP competition.
 But we’ve found that even small optimizations can influence upward rank movement in this range.

-Let’s say, for example, you sell empty wine bottles for wine makers, and you’re within striking distance of the first page for the term “wine bottles.”
-Let’s take a look at the competition.
-The first five organic results:
+Let’s say, for example, you sell lawn mowers, and you’re within striking distance of the first page for the term “lawn mowers”.

-The primary goal of striking distance optimization is not to increase position ranking — it’s to increase organic revenue.
-It’s all-too-easy to get caught up in position movement, but if it doesn’t increase your bottom line, it’s just a game.
+The primary goal of striking distance optimization is not to increase position ranking — it’s to increase organic revenue or leads.
+It’s all too easy to get caught up in position movement, but if it doesn’t increase your bottom line, it’s just a game.

-3. Your page is not already optimized to death
+3. Choose pages that are not already optimized to death

 Say you’re stuck in position 11 for “electric train sets.”
 Your ranking page is an e-commerce category selling … electric train sets.
 Your title tag, meta description, H1, friendly URL, on-page content … all mention electric train sets.
 Your site structure points dozens of internal links to your page with the anchor text: (you guessed it!) electric train sets.